New Brunswick: Visual arts

 New Brunswick is home to many galleries across the province, including the Beaverbrook Art Gallery, which was designated as New Brunswick's provincial art gallery in 1994, and the Galerie d’art Louise-et-Reuben-Cohen at the Université de Moncton.
-New Brunswick also has four artist-run-centres: Connexion ARC located in Fredericton, Galerie Sans Nom Moncton, Struts Gallery in Sackville and Third Space Gallery in Saint John, as well as one artist-run printshop, Atelier d'estampe Imago Inc., located in Moncton.
+New Brunswick also has four artist-run-centres: Connexion ARC located in Fredericton, Galerie Sans Nom in Moncton, Struts Gallery in Sackville, and Third Space Gallery in Saint John, as well as one artist-run printshop, Atelier d'estampe Imago Inc., located in Moncton.

 Mount Allison University is known for its art program, which was created in 1854.
 The program came into its own under John A. Hammond, from 1893 to 1916.
-Alex Colville and Lawren Harris later studied and taught art there, and both Christopher Pratt and Mary Pratt were trained at Mount Allison's fine arts school.
+Notable graduates include Alex Colville, Christopher Pratt, Mary Pratt, and Herménégilde Chiasson.
 The university also opened an art gallery in 1895 and is named for its patron, John Owens of Saint John.
 The Owens Art Gallery at Mount Allison University is presently the oldest university-operated art gallery in Canada.

 Modern New Brunswick artists include landscape painter Jack Humphrey, sculptor Claude Roussel, and Miller Brittain.